Ethnicities in Iran: Turkic peoples

 Iranian Turkmen, the other half comprises various tribal confederacies such as the Qashqai or the Khorasani Turks.
 According to an estimation presented by the anthropologist Sekandar Amanolahi in peer-reviewed journal Iran and the Caucasus, the number of Iranian Turkophones "does not exceed 9 millions".

 Azerbaijanis

 Many sources assert that Iranian Azerbaijanis are a Turkic-speaking people of Iranian origin.
 Estimated numbers or percentages vary significantly and many estimates cited appear to be politically motivated.
-They are often considered the second largest ethnic group in Iran and the largest ethnic minority.
-The main estimations are stated below:
+They are often considered the second largest ethnic group in Iran and the largest ethnic minority with approximately 16% of the population.